 To find out more about childcare and what funding is available, please go to the Childcare tile on the Notts Help Yourself homepage www.nottshelpyourself.org.uk

-If you would like further information and advice and would like to speak to one of our advisors please telephone our advice line on 0300 500 80 80
+If you would like further information and advice and would like to speak to one of our advisers please telephone Nottinghamshire County Council's Customer Support Service on 0300 500 80 80